Derivative Operators

 method::AbstractDerivativeMethod,

 Build expressions for derivative dref evaluated in accordance with method.
+Here, vref is normally the derivative_argument, but for derivative methods that do not support higher order derivatives, vref will be substituted with appropriate placeholder variables such that dref can be reformulated as a first derivative.
 The expressions are of the form lhs - rhs, where lhs is a function of derivatives evaluated at some supports for certain infinite parameter, and rhs is a function of the derivative arguments evaluated at some supports for certain infinite parameter.
 For example, for finite difference methods at point t = 1, lhs is Δt * ∂/∂t[T(1)], and rhs could be T(1+Δt) - T(1) in case of forward difference mode.
 This is intended as a helper function for evaluate, which will take the the expressions generated by this method and generate constraints that approximate the derivative values by setting the expressions as 0.
-However, one can extend this function to encode custom methods for approximating derivatives.
-This should invoke add_derivative_supports if the method is generative and users will likely find it convenient to use make_reduced_expr.

 source